beerneko/gatsby-starter-netlify-cms2/src/pages/index.md

 ---
 templateKey: index-page
-title: BEER NEKO Web
+title: Hire BEER NEKO...
 image: /img/top_worker.jpg
-heading: Those are the ones what BEER NEKO can do with 100 Dollar!
+heading: Those are the ones what BEER NEKO can do
-subheading: Your original website starts from only 100 Dollar for everything!
+subheading: ・Computer Tech ・Programmer ・Instructor ・Japanese Teacher
 mainpitch:
   title: Why BEERNEKO
   description: >
-    Hire BEERNEKO in a hour for today or only for a week!
+    Hire BEERNEKO in an hour for today or tempo-worker or remote for a week!
     BEERNEKO is a Web Designer / ZEND Certified PHP Engineer / Microsoft Certified Solutions Associate(MCSA) for everyone and every business who needs a little help in the Dark...
 Dark...
-IT field.
-It starts from resonable price $50/hour!
+IT field...
+It starts at a reasonable price of $50/hour!
 description: >-
+  Currently, BEERNEKO is looking for any job opportunity.
+BEERNEKO was a former state IT worker, a Japanese School teacher and a freelance Word press web designer, and an e-Commerce coder and the site owner.
-  If you want one page Website for your baseball team, ask BEERNEKO.
+  If you want a one-page Website for your baseball team, ask BEERNEKO.
+BEERNEKO will make it starts from $100.
+If you are a business owner and need a temp IT person, please ask BEERNEKO who can right fit in!
-  BEERNEKO makes $100 one page website.
-  As long as you are fine by Netlify domain name, it's ONLY $100 for all!
 intro:
   blurbs:
     - image: /img/coffee1.png